Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced

 where Matsubara frequencies are $\omega_n = 2 \pi T \left( n + 1/2 \right)$ and we used

 Green's functions for spin $\sigma$ electrons are determined from:

-Since $\mu_\sigma \to - \infty$ in the insulator, single-electron wave functions will be zero there.
-This results in boundary condition for Green's functions in the following way: for coordinate $\textbf{r}_b$ lying on the boundary $\partial \Omega$ we get
+Since $\mu_\sigma \to - \infty$ in the insulator, the single-electron wave functions will be zero there.
+This results in boundary conditions for Green's functions in the following way: for coordinate $\textbf{r}_b$ lying on the boundary $\partial \Omega$ we get